localdevices/pyorc/README.md

 ```

 ## Using pyorc
 To use **pyorc**, you can use the API for processing.
-A command-line interface is forthcoming pending funding.
+We also have a command-line interface.
-A manual is also still in the making.
+Please read our full documentation for further explanation, API description and command-line interfacing.

 ## Acknowledgement
 The first development of pyorc has been supported by the World Meteorological Organisation - HydroHub.